 Best For Cycling Fans

 Cres is the largest Croatian island by size, and it is also rather hilly.
 For that reason, the landscapes are perfect for those who like to jump on a bike and explore Croatia!
-The island is becoming increasingly known for cycling, and there are many routes on offer, as well as many hiking routes if you would prefer to go by foot.
+The island is becoming increasingly known for cycling, and there are many routes on offer and many hiking routes if you would prefer to go by foot.